racheltroy224/grind75/README.md

 (easy) Reverse Linked List: need to go back and optimize memory

 (easy) Longest Palindrome: need to go back and optimize runtime AND memory

+(easy) Best Time to Buy and Sell Stock: need to go back and optimize memory